 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Essential travel items – like clothing and toiletries – are featured in most travel packing lists.
 However, we think there are everyday items for traveling that are just as important to be packed into your suitcase!
-Whether you are making a road trip packing list or organizing things to bring on vacation, we highly recommend these must-have items for travel!
+Whether you are making a road trip packing list or organizing things to pack for a long haul flight on an overseas vacation, we highly recommend these must-have items for travel!

 Pro Tip: Our list of Everyday Items for Traveling are likely things you already have around the house, but we provide a handy link if it is an item you need to purchase.